 Better availability – usually

-Recently, many organizations were lacking instant messaging and teleconferencing channels as Microsoft forgot to update an authentication certificate for Teams on Office 365.
+In early 2020, many organizations were lacking instant messaging and teleconferencing channels as Microsoft forgot to update an authentication certificate for Teams on Office 365.
 Fixing the issue took almost an entire working day.

 Of course, an expired certificate, misconfiguration, or technical failure could happen to you in your on-premise environment as well, but at least you would have more control over it.
 Also, situations like these are rare, and typically, there are viable alternatives, such as making a phone call, sending an email, or meeting face-to-face.